 The angle of view is slightly narrower than some, and 1080P isn’t the gold standard, but both are outweighed by Ring’s few years of software development which includes area-defined advanced motion detection and – thanks to that always-on power – pre-roll so, when you review suspect visitors, you see them walking to, rather than just from, the camera.(opens in new tab)

-With a high resolution HDR camera, the Ring Video Doorbell Pro 2 is clearly appealing simply as a better camera.
-The square-shaped view (similar to the Arlo) makes it much better for checking the door for packages.
+With a high resolution HDR camera, the Ring Video Doorbell Pro 2 has a clear appeal simply by virtue of its better camera; the wider square-shaped view (similar to the Arlo) makes it much better for checking the door for packages.

-Motion detection offers all the features of cheaper Ring options, plus the option to set a distance perimeter – this is a great way to prevent a false ping every time a jogger goes by on the path near your front door.
+Motion detection offers all the features of cheaper Ring devices, plus a distance perimeter – this is a great way to prevent a false ping every time a jogger goes by on the path near your front door.
 This can be set up with a satellite map, slightly over-sold as Bird’s Eye View.

 You can also choose to let Alexa act as your door-person through built in greetings if you can’t get there yourself (though the AI won’t open the door just yet).
-Normal two-way conversations also benefit from an improved noise cancelation system and, like the cheaper pro with standard-shaped video, the face-plates are interchangeable to fit your home style.
+Normal two-way conversations also benefit from an improved noise cancelation system and, like the previous Pro (which only managed horizontally framed video), the face-plates are interchangeable to fit your home style.(opens in new tab)

-The Hello has night vision and motion detection, and facial detection.
-With that feature, the Hello starts to recognize regular visitors over time then, once you have assigned a name to a face, the Hello will let you know who is at the door, and when the visitor is a stranger.
+Originally the “Nest Hello,” but now sold as the “Nest Doorbell (wired),” the camera has night vision, motion detection, and facial detection.
+It starts to recognize regular visitors over time then, once you have assigned a name to a face, the Hello will let you know who is at the door, and when the visitor is a stranger.

-The Nest must be hardwired to your existing doorbell power supply (or a newly fitted one) to function.
-This does mean continuous recording is an option too, with the Nest Aware, which costs from $5 / £4 a month, video is recorded 24/7 and stored online for five days (more expensive subscriptions allow up to 30-day continuous recording).
+The Nest must be hardwired to function.
+This means the continuous recording is an option via Nest Aware, which costs from $5 / £4 a month, video is recorded 24/7 and stored online for five days (more expensive subscriptions allow up to 30-day continuous recordings).(opens in new tab)